datoujinggzj/zg104.github.io/_posts/2020-02-28-test-markdown.md

 6. - You should use k-fold cross validation to determine the highest polynomial of the features if the decision boundary is non-linear.
 It can be easy for this to overfit.
    - Logistic regression is unstable when dealing with well separated datasets.
    - Logistic regression requires relatively large datasets for training.
    - Logistic regression is not that popular for multiclassification problems.
-Sigmoid function should be ungraded to Softmax function(You may hear about it if you know about Neural Networks).
+Sigmoid function should be ungraded to Softmax function(You may hear about it if you know about Neural Networks).}

 ## Conclusion